corytheboyd-smartsheet/corytheboyd-smartsheet/tools.md

 ## MacOS

+Software that specifically runs on MacOS-- i.e. not in the terminal, etc.

 | Name | Description |
 |---|---|
 | [Alfred](https://www.alfredapp.com) | Remove the default keybinding in MacOS for spotlight, and set that shortcut in Alfred to open Alfred instead.
 Amazing tool that at the very least by default, is a better Spotlight search.
 Look into the power user features at your leisure |